DavidBert/OMDI_JO2024/Introduction_git.md

    ```
 3. Test the updated application to ensure everything works correctly.

-In the next stage, we'll continue to build on our app and explore more advanced Git and GitHub features, such as handling merge conflicts.
+In the next stage, we'll continue to build on our app and explore more advanced Git and GitLab features, such as handling merge conflicts.

-### Stage 4: Enhancing the UI - Git Stash and GitHub Issues
+### Stage 4: Enhancing the UI - Git Stash and GitLab Issues

 In this stage, we'll improve the user interface of our Flask application by adding some basic CSS.
-We'll also learn about Git stash for managing temporary changes and use GitHub Issues for task tracking.
+We'll also learn about Git stash for managing temporary changes and use GitLab Issues for task tracking.

 #### For the Project Manager (can be any team member):

-##### 1. Create GitHub Issues
+##### 1. Create GitLab Issues

-1. Go to your GitHub repository and navigate to the "Issues" tab.
+1. Go to your GitLab repository and navigate to the "Issues" tab.
 2. Create a new issue titled "Enhance UI with CSS".
 3. In the description, outline the following tasks:
    - Add a CSS file for styling